ductwork/ductwork.github.io/advanced/signal-handling.md

 1. **Job Worker Shutdown** - Job workers attempt a graceful shutdown by waiting for all active threads to complete their current work and join the parent process.
 Each thread has up to `job_worker.shutdown_timeout` seconds (default: 20) to finish.
 Once the timeout expires, any remaining threads are killed immediately to prevent hanging.

+1. **Pipeline Advancer Shutdown** - The pipeline advancer attemps a graceful shutdown by waiting for all active threads to complete their current work and join the parent process.
+Each thread has up to `pipeline_advancer.shutdown_timeout` seconds (default: 20) to finish.
+Once the timeout expires, any remaining threads are killed immediately to prevent hanging.

 1. **Supervisor Shutdown** - The supervisor waits for all child processes to exit cleanly, respecting the `supervisor.shutdown_timeout` value (default: 30 seconds).
 If any processes are still alive after the timeout, they receive a `SIGKILL` and terminate immediately.

 ### Shutdown Sequence